Your Guide to Healthy Weight Loss: Facts, Myths, and Strategies

 - Avoid eating directly from the packet or large serving bowls, as it’s easy to eat more than you intend.

-Step 3: Increase Your Activity Level
+Step #4: Increase Your Activity Level

 Regular physical activity is key to both weight loss and overall health.
 You don’t need to start running marathons or lifting heavy weights right away.
 But try to get moving every day.
-Aim for at least 30 minutes of moderate exercise most days of the week.

 - Cardio exercises like walking, cycling, or swimming are great for burning calories.